Rusholme

-Rusholme (/ˈrʌʃoʊm/) is an area of Manchester, in Greater Manchester, England, two miles south of the city centre.
+Rusholme (/ˈrʌʃoʊm/) is an area of Manchester, in Greater Manchester, England, 2 mi south of the city centre.
 The population of the ward at the 2011 census was 13,643.
 Rusholme is bounded by Chorlton-on-Medlock to the north, Victoria Park and Longsight to the east, Fallowfield to the south and Moss Side to the west.
 It has a large student population, with several student halls and many students renting terraced houses, and suburban houses towards Victoria Park.

 History

 Toponymy

 Rusholme, unlike other place names in Manchester with the suffix hulme/holme is not a true water meadow.
 Its name derives from ryscum, the dative plural of the Old English rysc, a "rush" meaning at the rushes.
 The name was recorded as Russum in 1235, Ryssham in 1316 and Rysholme in 1551.

 Early history

 Late in the Roman occupation of Britain, a hoard of about 200 gold coins was hidden in the valley of the Gore Brook.
 These date from the 2nd and 3rd centuries CE and were found where Birchfields Road crosses the brook in the 1890s.
 They are now held in the Manchester Museum.

 The name Rusholme first appears in the mid-13th century, when "Russum" is mentioned.
 A house is known to have existed at Platt at that time, which was replaced by a larger one of black-and-white construction.
 This remained the home of the Platts until the present classical building replaced it in the mid-18th century.
 An early record of the Platt estate mentions the Nico Ditch, an 8th or 9th-century Anglo-Saxon linear earthwork running east–west through the area and probably marking an administrative boundary.
 Tales of battles between Danes and Normans associated with the road names Danes Road and Norman Road are not accepted by historians.
 Another black-and-white hall at Birch was probably built in the 16th century.

+The south-eastern part of Rusholme around the former church of St James is known as Birch-in-Rusholme.
+It takes its name from the Birch family who acquired land in this area in the 12th century and built Birch Hall and a small family chapel, the Birch Chapel.

 The economy of the area was dependent on agriculture until the 18th century; however during the 17th and 18th centuries there was a growth of cottage industries such as spinning, weaving and brickmaking.